Home » By Course » Breakfasts » Easy Egg Bites Recipe with 5 Flavor Variations

 As a participant in the Amazon Services LLC Associates Program and other affiliate programs, Quick Prep Recipes may collect a share of sales or other compensation from the links on this page.
 This comes at no additional cost to you, and all the prices and availability are accurate at the time of publishing.

 Egg bites make breakfast feel totally doable, even on the busiest mornings.
 They start with a super simple 2-ingredient base and turn out fluffy, flavorful, and filling.
-Think of them like a mini omelet you can eat with your hands, perfect when you’re rushing out the door or need something quick between tasks.
 You can mix and match whatever add-ins you like, so every batch feels a little different.

 Baked muffins featuring visible slices of ham offer a savory, handheld breakfast option.